efi1/kazuar_assignment/README.rst

 - If not using a flag for a certain variable it will be taken from the setting.py

-- As the parameterized test - "test_cat_options" - you might want to avoid (deselect) running it at first. for that, you may use the configured pytest market slow (e.g. python -m pytest -m "not slow").
+- As the parameterized test - "test_cat_options" - you might want to avoid (deselect) running it at the beginning. for that, you may use the configured pytest market slow (e.g. python -m pytest -m "not slow").